 Countywide Bicycle Master Plan —The Plan contains recommendations for making biking in Fairfax safer and more convenient.
 It includes suggestions for encouraging more people to bike amd for improving bike education, with the goal of tripling the number of people biking by 2020.
 Public hearings will be held at the Planning Commission (October 1) and Board of Supervisors (October 28).
 We are encouraging cyclists to mark those dates on your calendar and consider riding to the hearing to show your support for cycling in Fairfax.
-The May 2014 DRAFT Bicycle Master Plan was recently posted on the county website.
+If you would like to sign up to speak at the Planning Commission public hearing, visit Speaker's List Sign-up - Planning Commission.
+The Application Number is 2013-CW-T2.
+The Final Draft Bicycle Master Plan is now available on the county site.

 Biking to the Silver Line Stations

 We've created a page of information about bicycling to the new Silver Line stations.
 The page includes possible bike routes to the Wiehle and Tysons stations, information about bike facilities at each of the stations, and info about using bikes on Metro.
 See also WMATA's Silver Line Metro site for other info about the stations.

 Bike Room at Wiehle Station

 Memberships for the Wiehle-Reston East Metrorail station bike room are now being accepted.
 To receive an info packet, write to the county bicycle program.
 See the FABB blog entry with more details about joining.